Why did you set up Flying Fox Fabrics?

 Australian fabrics are sourced from remote community art centres.
 It is not cheap to print or buy art centre fabric, however, we know that the designers and printers are being paid fairly and that buying from art centres supports local livelihoods and cultural maintenance and creates real social impacts.

-For any Flying Fox Fabric product 50-60% of the RRP is shared between the art centres and the manufacturers.
+For any Flying Fox Fabric product 60-75% of the wholesale price is shared between the art centres and the manufacturers.

 Why get the products made in Cambodia (and not Australia)?